Vamashi/Houk-Roblox-Injector/README.md

 # Houk - Roblox injector!

+# NOTICE: Join our discord for new updates - https://discord.gg/Bnx97N3BjF

 This program was written by a ukrainian developer.
 It's currently war in Ukraine.
 Russia kills Ukrainian kids and women.
 Support Ukraine - https://savelife.in.ua/donate/

 # !NOTICE!